Nursing Home Neglect

 The nursing home injury lawyers at the Sweeney Law Firm are dedicated to protecting the rights of individuals who suffer harm as a result of nursing home abuse and neglect.
 We are committed to upholding the quality of care in nursing home and assisted living facilities by taking prompt legal action to compensate nursing home residents and their families when residents suffer injuries from inadequate care.

-"More than one million Americans live in nursing homes where there are not enough nurses and nursing assistants to give good care. "
+"More than one million Americans live in nursing homes where there are not enough nurses and nursing assistants to give good care."

-There are over 17,000 nursing homes in the U.S. that currently care for approximately 1.6 million residents - a figure expected to quadruple to 6.6 million residents by the year 2050.
+There are over 17,000 nursing homes in the U.S. that currently care for approximately 1.6 million residents; that figure is expected to quadruple to 6.6 million residents by the year 2050.
 More than one million Americans live in nursing homes where there are not enough nurses and nursing assistants to give good care, according to a report to Congress.
 Forty percent of nursing home residents are malnourished or dehydrated because no one helps them eat and drink regularly.
 Thousands have painful bedsores that could be prevented.
 Thousands more suffer painful and permanent injuries from falls, most of which are preventable.
 Many nursing home residents lie for hours in their own waste every day.
 Medical conditions are ignored until it is too late.
 Eyewitness accounts and surveys have sadly shown that nursing home abuse and neglect is a serious problem, and that there also is significant under reporting.

 The primary causes of elder abuse and neglect are: